Peroulades

 Peroulades (Greek: Περουλάδες) is a village in the north-western part of the island of Corfu, Greece.
-Its population stood at 725 in 2011 and its economy is based mainly on tourism and secondarily on olive tree cultivation.
-The village has a number of narrow coves, including Canal D' Amour, Apotripiti and Logas (Sunset Beach).
+Its population stood at 685 in 2021 and its economy is based mainly on tourism and secondarily on olive tree cultivation.
+The village boasts a number of picturesque coves, including Kanal Nt Amour, Apotripiti and Logas (Sunset Beach), alongside dramatic coastal cliffs.
 It administratively belongs to the Esperies municipal unit.